Atul-Kumar002/Excel-Hyperlink-Converter-Bot/README.md

 # Excel-Hyperlink-Converter-Bot

 A Python bot that automatically converts and manages hyperlinks in Excel files.

-Extracts URLs from cells, converts text to clickable links, or batch processes hyperlinks across multiple spreadsheets.
-Perfect for data cleaning and Excel automation tasks.
+## Features
+- Extract URLs from Excel cells
+- Convert text to clickable hyperlinks
+- Batch process multiple spreadsheets
+- Clean and manage hyperlinks automatically